Untouchable2k/zkBTC-Miner-Windows/README.md

 Thanks for trying out this miner!

- Suggested a new account with minimial Arbitrum Ethereum to begin (5-10$).
+ Suggested a new account with minimial ZK Sync Era Ethereum to begin (10-30$).

 Runs on Windows x64.